khaftab/web-pulse/CONTRIBUTING.md

 ## Key Technical Skills

 -   Node.js (You should know about promise, async/await and arrow function etc.)
 -   Socket.io
 -   SCSS
 -   Vue.js
 -   Bootstrap
 -   SQLite

 ## Directories

 -   config (dev config files)
 -   data (App data)
 -   db (Base database and migration scripts)
 -   dist (Frontend build)
 -   docker (Dockerfiles)
 -   extra (Extra useful scripts)
 -   public (Frontend resources for dev only)
 -   server (Server source code)
 -   src (Frontend source code)
 -   test (unit test)

-## Can I create a pull request for Uptime Kuma?
+## Can I create a pull request for Web Pulse?

 Yes or no, it depends on what you will try to do.
 Since I don't want to waste your time, be sure to **create an empty draft pull request or open an issue, so we can have a discussion first**.
 Especially for a large pull request or you don't know if it will be merged or not.

 Here are some references:

 ### ✅ Usually accepted:

 -   Bug fix
 -   Security fix
 -   Adding notification providers
 -   Adding new language files (see [these instructions](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md))
 -   Adding new language keys: `$t("...")`

 ### ⚠️ Discussion required:

 -   Large pull requests
 -   New features

 ### ❌ Won't be merged:

 -   A dedicated PR for translating existing languages (see [these instructions](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md))
 -   Do not pass the auto-test
 -   Any breaking changes
 -   Duplicated pull requests
 -   Buggy
-- UI/UX is not close to Uptime Kuma
+-   UI/UX is not close to Web Pulse
 -   Modifications or deletions of existing logic without a valid reason.
 -   Adding functions that is completely out of scope
 -   Converting existing code into other programming languages
 -   Unnecessarily large code changes that are hard to review and cause conflicts with other PRs.

 The above cases may not cover all possible situations.